rchari66/Blog-Source/content/post/iso-model.md

 ---

 #### Layer 7 to Layer 1
-All People Seem To Need Domino Pizza
+All People Seem To Need Data Processing

 * Physical Layer
 * Data Link Lyaer